fractal/media-autobuild_suite/README.md

 --------

-This tool is inspired by the very nice, linux cross-compiling tool from Roger Pack (rdp):
+This tool is inspired by the very nice, Linux cross-compiling tool from Roger Pack (rdp):
 <https://github.com/rdp/ffmpeg-windows-build-helpers>

 It is based on msys2 and tested under Windows 7, 8.1. and 10.